Get Out of Your Country

 Abram passed through the land to the place of Shechem, as far as the terebinth tree of Moreh.
 And the Canaanites were then in the land.

-Then the Lord appeared to Abram and said, “To your descendants I will give this land.’
+Then the Lord appeared to Abram and said, ‘To your descendants I will give this land.’
 And there he built an altar to the Lord, who had appeared to him.”

 It’s amazing to think that a 75 year-old man and wife ten years his junior would choose to embark on a 400-mile trek with their flocks, herds and entourage.
 Try to project yourself into that scenario!

 Traveling from Haran to Shechem, their journey was an act of obedience based on Abram’s faith in God’s promise to give him the land of Canaan as a possession, a posterity to inhabit the land, and a name of great renown.

 Abram’s obedience shaped the course of human history from that moment forward.
 Not only did God command Abram to be a blessing, but also promised that all the families of the earth would be blessed through him.

 It was here in Shechem (Nablus) that God appeared to Abram confirming his arrival in the land of promise.
 In a further act of faith, Abram built an altar to the One-true God (Gen.12:6).

 Every adventure with God begins with a first step of faith—whether we enjoy the journey is up to us!